Nursing home care is the most extensive care available outside of a hospital. A nursing home usually provides:

 Care at this level can be very expensive, but costs for nursing home care can vary dramatically depending on location, accommodations, and the level of care needed by the resident.

-For example, the Genworth 2014 Cost of Care Survey shows that the median monthly cost for a semi-private room in a nursing home was $212, with a minimum of $94 and a maximum of $800.
-Comparable costs for a private nursing home room were $240, with a low of $104 and a maximum if $954.
+For example, the Genworth 2021 Cost of Care Survey shows that the median monthly cost for a semi-private room in a nursing home is $7,908 and a private nursing home room at $9,034.

 The rate of future increases will depend on the location of the nursing home, local property values, labor costs for skilled health care workers in the area, and food and equipment costs, all of which can vary considerably.
 Local costs also are affected by number of facilities in an area and the demand for and availability of care.